keleven-uk/pyMP3duplicate/README.md

     If the -f flag is used, the duplicates are saved in a file supplied.

-    The -d flag sets the time duration, in seconds, of the max differance between two songs.
+    The -d flag sets the time duration, in seconds, of the max difference between two songs.
     If -d flag is not supplied, the default 0.5s will be used.

     The -xS & -xL can be useful for a test run, so the database is left UN-touched.

     Added tqdm - a very cool progress bar for console windows.

+    Added the ability to use different modules to read the mp3 tags.
+        Currently tinytag, eyed3 & mutagen are supported.

+        Tinytag is the fastest, but read only.
+        Eyed3 is the next fastest - looks about 3 times slower then Tinytag.
+        Mutagen is the slowest, needs to read the song twice - about five time slower then mutagen.

+    Added the ability to ignore certain duplicates files, these may be files with the same artist, title and duration [or close] but are in fact not the same track.

 usage: pyMP3duplicate.py [-h] [-s SOURCEDIR] [-f DUPFILE] [-d DIFFERANCE] [-xL] [-xS] [-b] [-n] [-l] [-v]